tainstr/misura.doc/components/thermal_cycle.rst

 Once you finished editing your thermal cycle, you can save it to the current cycle name visibile in the upper-right combo box, by clicking on **Save** button.

-TO save the currently edited cycle with a different name, select the last combo box special entry **+Add**.
+To save the currently edited cycle with a different name, select the last combo box special entry **+Add**.
 An input dialog will appear where you can set your cycle name.

 To delete a cycle, select it from the combo box and click **Del** button.